 a silver shirt buckle, set with diamonds, value £10

-two pair of silver shoe buckles, set with stone, value £5
+two pairs of silver shoe buckles, set with stone, value £5

 a gold neckcloth slider, value 10 s.
 6 d.